microsoft/nni/docs/en_US/Compression/Tutorial.rst

 * **op_names**\ : This is to specify by name what operations to be compressed.
 If this field is omitted, operations will not be filtered by it.
 * **exclude**\ : Default is False.
 If this field is True, it means the operations with specified types and names will be excluded from the compression.

-Some other keys are often specific to a certain algorithms, users can refer to `pruning algorithms <./Pruner.rst>`__ and `quantization algorithms <./Quantizer.rst>`__ for the keys allowed by each algorithm.
+Some other keys are often specific to a certain algorithm, users can refer to `pruning algorithms <./Pruner.rst>`__ and `quantization algorithms <./Quantizer.rst>`__ for the keys allowed by each algorithm.

 A simple example of configuration is shown below: